haproxy/haproxy/doc/lua-api/index.rst

 * `https://github.com/nrk/redis-lua <https://github.com/nrk/redis-lua>`_

-This is an example about the usage of the Redis library with HAProxy.
-Note that each call of any function of this library can throw an error if the socket connection fails.
+This is an example about the usage of the Redis library within HAProxy.
+Note that each call to any function of this library can throw an error if the socket connection fails.

 .. code-block:: lua